turnono/rizzium/manual-steps.md

 3. Click the edit (pencil) icon
 4. Add each required role
 5. Save changes

+Note: For Firebase deployments, ensure all required APIs are enabled:

+- `firebasestorage.googleapis.com`
+- `cloudfunctions.googleapis.com`
+- `cloudbuild.googleapis.com`
+- `artifactregistry.googleapis.com`
+- `firebaseextensions.googleapis.com`

+You can enable these APIs in the Google Cloud Console under:
+APIs & Services > Library

 ## Adding Secrets to GitHub Repository